 What to feed Sarracenia

 Kept outside, Sarracenia will catch more than enough food for themselves.
 The taller trumpet species such as S. flava and S. leucophylla are particularly ruthless, and often fill to the brim with flies, wasps, ants, and moths by the end of the growing season.

 If you’re interested in flowers & pollination, seed propagation, hybridisation, or any of the more advanced areas of cultivation, I’ve listed some recommended resources and expert blogs below.
 This list is obviously not comprehensive!

 The Savage Garden, by Peter D’Amato.
 In my opinion, this is the single best book on carnivorous plants you can buy today.
 Its chapters on Sarracenia are brilliantly detailed yet still accessible by beginners.
 Available on Amazon.

 Sarracenia.com, by Barry Rice.
-Barry’s FAQ is one of the oldest and most authoritative resources on carnivorous plants on the web.
+It might not be attractive, but Barry’s FAQ is one of the oldest and most authoritative resources on carnivorous plants on the web.
 Geared around science and conservation, it’s well worth bookmarking.
 Link.

 Sarracenia Northwest, based in Oregon, are a carnivorous plant nursery with an excellent YouTube channel.
 Jacob offers seasonal growing tips and helpful tutorials, and I highly recommend subscribing.